SalmaRedaBedair/multi-vendor-store/notes_02.2.md

+# app
+- it will contain all source code
+- controllers, models, facades, requests, ...

+# App/Http/Controller/Controller.php
+- i can add in it any thing which is common in all controllers because all controllers extends it

 # routes
 ## any
-- route will be requested with any method
+- route will be requested with any method (post, get, delete, ...)

 ```php
 Route::any('/dashboard',[DashboardController::class,'index']);